tomwray13/nest-docker-postgres-prisma/README.md

 Here's how to setup locally.

 1. Clone this repo
-2. Run `npm run install` to install dependencies
+2. Run `npm install` to install dependencies
 3. Copy the `.env.example` file over to your own `.env` file and update the variables
 4. Run `docker-compose up -d` to setup local environment with Docker